 As a partner at Owings, Wilson & Coleman, Stephanie provides general counsel services to businesses throughout East Tennessee.
 As a day-to-day resource for the companies with which she works, Stephanie reviews contracts, assists in collections, and advises on employment law issues including unemployment claims and issues related to the ADA, FLSA, and FMLA.
 She has drafted employment handbooks, policy and procedure manuals, and affirmative action plans and serves as a resource to ensure compliance with local and federal laws and regulations.

 ETLAW Corporate Compliance Chair

-Alicia Teubert is an associate at Elmore, Stone & Caffey, PLLC, where she focuses her practice primarily on business and real estate transactions, including business formation, banking law, commercial leasing, commercial real estate acquisition and development, construction and lien law, contracts, mergers and acquisitions, and secured transactions.
+Alicia Teubert is a senior associate at Anderson Busby PLLC, where she focuses her practice primarily on business transactions, banking and finance, commercial real estate, construction, contracts, corporate and commercial law, mergers and acquisitions, nonprofit governance, and secured transactions.

 Alicia, born and raised in Saline, Michigan, attended The University of Michigan-Ann Arbor, where she graduated with high distinction with a B.A. in political science and communications.
 She earned her J.D. from the University of Tennessee College of Law in 2010, graduating summa cum laude with a concentration in business transactions.

 In addition to serving on ETLAW’s Board, Alicia is actively involved in the Knoxville Track Club, where she serves on the Board of Directors and sits on numerous standing and ad hoc committees.
 She also serves as the horse judging coach for the Knox County 4H Horse and Pony Club.